Is Bootstrapping a Business a Good Idea?

 What comes to mind when you think of bootstrapping a business?
 You may be thinking of various ways you can budget on current expenses and put the capital you save towards starting and operating a business.

 Entrepreneurs who bootstrap a business are financing their business by using existing cash reserves and sticking to a budget.
-This allows entrepreneurs to fully self-finance the company without bringing on any outside investors and retain full ownership over the company.
+This is the meaning of bootstrapped: a business that is fully self-financed without bringing on any outside investors, allowing the owners to retain full ownership of the company.

 Bootstrapping a business takes a lot of grit, determination, and hard work to see through from start to finish.
 However, depending on your specific situation, it may not be the best funding method for every entrepreneur.